opengovsg/starter-kit-docs/docs/getting-started/01-prerequisites.md

 Before we can deploy your application, you will need to obtain two sets of credentials:

 - A Neon database cluster, to hold information for your product
-- An API key from [Postman](https://www.postman.gov.sg), for sending emails, including emails for logging into your product
+- An API key from [Postman (Legacy)](https://legacy.postman.gov.sg), for sending emails, including emails for logging into your product
 - A Vercel account, to deploy and host your product

 ## Neon